maxkernw/buslines/README.md

 ### Built With
 * BACKEND: Java.15:SpringBoot.
-* FRONTEND: 'vanilla' JS using webpack as a bundeler and jasmine for testing.
+* FRONTEND: 'vanilla' JS, webpack and jasmine for testing (and some workarounds to get web-comps testable).

 * [Java](https://www.java.com/sv/)
 * [Spring](https://spring.io/)